+Unofficial withdrawals for clock hours students are determined by the school through monitoring clock hour attendance at least every fourteen (14) calendar days.
 The actual last date of attendance would be the last day the student was physically in attendance.
-A withdrawal date on a student who had been previously attending could be up to, but not to exceed 14 calendar days from that student's actual last date of attendance.
+A withdrawal date for a student who had been previously attending could be up to, but not to exceed 14 calendar days from that student's actual last date of attendance.
 An active student officially withdraws when they notify the school's administrative office of their intention to withdraw from school.
 An active student is considered unofficially withdrawn when they have been absent for 10 consecutive school days (14 calendar days) from their last date of physical attendance without notifying the school's administrative office.
 A student on an approved leave of absence notifies the school that he or she will not be returning.
 The date of withdrawal determination shall be the earlier of the scheduled date of return from the leave of absence or the date the student notifies the institution that he/she will not be returning.
 Students who withdraw or terminate prior to course completion are charged a cancellation or administrative fee of \$150.00.